 Below that you’re presented with three options: ignore them entirely (sorry door-to-door salesperson), use the two-way HD Talk and Listen feature to start a chat through the built-in mic and speaker, or select from the a number of preset responses.

 So, for example, if you can’t be bothered dragging yourself from your Netflix duvet dungeon to collect a package, you can just politely ask Mr. Postman to drop it at the door without actually having to give the instruction yourself.

 For the times when an audible ring is going to be an issue, you can enable Nap Time, meaning you’ll get the notification but there’s no danger of waking little Jimmy up.

-Nest Hello’s person detection means it can differentiate between dog, cat and pizza delivery man, while those signed up to the Nest Aware subscription service will also get to test out its facial recognition, which in theory should mean you’re told when Grandma is making a beeline for the front door.
+Person detection means it can differentiate between cats, dogs and people, while those signed up to the Nest Aware subscription service will also get to test out its facial recognition feature.

 The ability to spot friend from foe is a big selling point and Hello keeps a database of people you have identified and added.
 It picked up my parents perfectly whilst dropping my ironing over.
 Ahem.

 A Nest Aware free trial period lasts 30 days before plans start from £4-a-month offering benefits like 24/7 recording, a video history vault, smart notifications like when Hello spots a recognised person, and timelapses – useful for the revolving doors of a house party.